nhsconnect/FHIR-NRLS-API/pages/retrieval/access_controls.md

 				<li>Clinician must be able to record that the Child has consent of their “Legal Parent”</li>
 				<li>Child must to be able to log on using NHS login (or equivalent)</li>
 				<li>Child must be able to see their own data if they have consent of their “Legal Parent”</li>
+				<li>The “Legal Parent” should be able to restrict part of the record from the Child</li>
 				<li>Child must not be able to see their own data if they do not have consent of their “Legal Parent”</li>
 				<li>Child must not be able to see anyone else’s data</li>
-				<li>Where there is a clear legal basis against it, the Child must not be able to see their data</li>
+				<li>Where there is a clear legal basis against it, the Child must not be able to see their data, and the person who made the decision, the reason, and the date the decision was made should be recorded</li>
 			</ul>
 		</td>
 	</tr>